rse/babel-plugin-named-params/README.md

   part of the transpilation process itself), the run-time performance decreases somewhat.
 At least on the first function invocation.
-  Internally, the source code of the target function is parsed and the result cached.
-So, on the first function call, the parsing causes the function call to be much slower than the regular call, while on the second and all subsequent function calls, the indirect function call is just slightly slower than the regular call.
+  Internally, the source code of the target function is parsed and the result cached in memory.
+So, on the first function invocation, the parsing causes the function invocation to be much slower than the regular invocation, while on the second and all subsequent function invocation, the indirect function invocation is just slightly slower than the regular invocation.

 Installation
 ------------